la-jarre-a-son/midi-jar/README.md

 MIDI Jar includes:

 - MIDI routing between devices and internal modules
-- A Chord Display module, to display a piano and chords being played
+- A Chord Display module, to display a piano and monitor chords being played
 - A HTTP/Websocket server to include modules externally (in OBS Browser source for instance)
 - Running at startup
 - Running in background (no window, only Tray icon)